pierreforstmann/pgpasswd/README.md

 make
 ```

-`make install` installs `chpasswd` to PostgreSQL binaries directory returned by:
+`make install` installs `chpasswd` and `resetpasswd` to PostgreSQL binaries directory returned by:
 ```
 pg_config --bindir
 ```

 ## Usage

-`chpasswd` for Postgresql can be compared to `passwd` on Linux and UNIX systems.
+`chpasswd` for PostgreSQL can be compared to `passwd` on Linux and UNIX systems when used to change current user password.

 Enter:
 * same parameters (host name, port number, user name and database name) as `psql` to connect to PostgreSQL